Applied Superconductivity 1: from Josephson Effects to RSFQ Logic

-PH2030 is a semester module in German or English language at Master’s level which is offered in winter semester.
+PH2030 is a semester module in English language at Master’s level which is offered in winter semester.

 If not stated otherwise for export to a non-physics program the student workload is given in the following table.